copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 will do to the State _without having to look at its implementation or the State_.
 If you are tempted to re-send the same input to do 2 different things, it should just be 2 different Inputs.

+{% alert 'info' :: compileAs('md')  %}
+Pro tip: try using the new `data object`, available as a preview in [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew1820.html#preview-of-data-objects-for-symmetry-with-data-classes)!
+You can also use a `sealed interface` instead of `sealed class`.
+{% endalert %}

 ### Events

-A necessary feature of UI programming is to handle actions once, only once, and only at the appropriate time (such as Navigation requests).
-The processing of these Events is typically tightly coupled to the UI framework itself and doesn't make much sense to be modeled in the State because the request is not persistent.
+A necessary feature of UI programming is to handle some actions once, only once, and only at the appropriate time (such as Navigation requests).
+The processing of these Events is typically tightly coupled to the UI framework itself and doesn't make much sense to be modeled in the State because the request should not be kept around after it has been handled.
 Ballast uses Events as a way to keep the platform-specific event-handling logic out of the ViewModel while ensuring all the guarantees of one-off Events that one would expect.

 Like Inputs, Events are modeled as a Kotlin `sealed class`: